Digital humanities

 java $JAVA_AGENT -cp $CLASSPATH com.xml_project.morganaxproc3.XProcEngine "$@"]]>

-The important details are adding the four local customization variables, which must point to the appropriate jar files on your system, and editing the CLASSPATH value, where you prepend your four new variables to the original, default setting.
+The important details are adding the four local customization variables, which must point to the appropriate jar files on your system, and editing the CLASSPATH value, where you append your four new variables to the original, default setting.
+Note that the two Morgana-related jar files must come first in the CLASSPATH value, before the four local-customization ones.
 If you do not have a license for Saxon EE, install Saxon HE and set the SAXON_JAR variable to point to the HE jar file.

 Assuming your XProc file manages input and output and your alias is bound to morgana, run with: